SeanPhilippi/aca-store-vanilla-js/README.md

 # E-Commerce-JS

-JS Practice, using vanilla JS, jQuery, and live-server.
+JS Practice, using vanilla JS, jQuery, json-server, and live-server.